 Look at how Durex did it here.
 They’re aware of people are likely to use emojis during flirting, especially the eggplant 🍆.
 Therefore, new creative content was born based on eggplant, which encourages people to use condoms.

 Moreover, it’s not only being quick responsive with trends, but also to your audience.
-If your audience are considering about your items, they will ask questions.
+If your audience is considering about your items, they will ask questions.
 You must respond to their question, fast and convincing to convert them into buyers.
 There’s a great way to stay connected: using Quick Facebook Chat.
 This app will display a Facebook Messenger chatbox at a corner of your site, letting people send messages to your Facebook page directly.
 Just install, connect to your page and the chatbox will be good to go!

 Also, Quora is where questions gather, you should pay some visit to check your business reputation there.
 Besides, answering questions related to your product type should be a good way to promote your items.